MeteoSwiss-APN/dawn/README.md

-gtclang & dawn
+GTClang & dawn
 ===========

 ## Introduction

-This is the shared repository of **gtclang** and **dawn**. gtclang and dawn build a source-to-source compiler toolchain for developing high level DSLs for geophyiscal fluid dynamics models. **gtclang** is the front end that translates a costum, easy to use DSL into a relatively simple Stencil Intermediate Representation (SIR). **dawn** in turn takes this SIR, performs a wide array of optimizations and subsequently generates code suitable for execution on distributed memory super computers.
+This is the shared repository of **GTClang** and **dawn**.
+GTClang and dawn build a source-to-source compiler toolchain for developing high level DSLs for geophyiscal fluid dynamics models. **GTClang** is the front end that translates a costum, easy to use DSL into a relatively simple Stencil Intermediate Representation (SIR). **dawn** in turn takes this SIR, performs a wide array of optimizations and subsequently generates code suitable for execution on distributed memory super computers.

 ## Motivation